John Legend clarifies reason for his fallout with Kanye West

 Legend continued: “I don’t know what will happen in the future, but he was very upset with me that I didn’t support him and I supported Joe Biden.
 It’s up to him whether he can get past that.”

-While the musician doesn’t believe that holding similar political views “should be everything” within friendships, he does think “certain things you believe in are indicators of your character, and obviously that will affect your friendship”.
+While the musician doesn’t believe that holding similar political views “should be everything” within personal relationships, he does think “certain things you believe in are indicators of your character, and obviously that will affect your friendship”.

 Despite West and Legend drifting apart in recent years, the latter previously said that he still respects the rapper for being “very open with who he is and his struggles with mental health”.